neil-mc-m/distilled/README.md

 installation
 ------------
 * clone or download the repository
-* navigate to the ditilled directory
+* navigate to the distilled directory
 * run **composer install** from the command line

 environment